 NYYC Cruising Rule

 The New York Yacht Club's Cruising Rule (NYYC CR) is a simple rating rule for cruising yachts characterized by vintage design or a substantial bias toward cruising.
 It is a formula-based rule that uses owner-furnished measurement data.
 It produces a single-number rating that is used in time-on-distance scoring.
-If a yacht is considered to be more racing oriented than intended for the Cruising Rule, it may be requested to consider entering another Non-spinnaker Division such as IRC-NS.
+If a yacht is considered to be more racing oriented than intended for the Cruising Rule, it may be requested to consider entering another Non-spinnaker Division such as ORC-NS.
 The Technical Committee has established screening values of sail-area-to-displacement and displacement-length ratios that assist in determining whether a yacht is eligible for the Cruising Rule.
-Please refer to the Restrictions & Racing Rules of Sailing (RRS) Modifications and the Owner's Statement on the Cruising Rule application.
+Please see below for the Class Rules and (RRS) Modifications.

 - RRS 52 is modified to allow power operated winches.